Mobile County Revenue Commission

 Under the Alabama Code Title 40-7-10 all exemptions subject to annual renewal must be reclaimed no later than December 31 of each year.
 This law applies to Homestead Exemptions granted on the basis of income or disability.

-Any exemption not renewed by the December 31 deadline by mail or in person will be cancelled.
-Upon cancellation of exemption, new application will be necessary.
+Any exemption not renewed by the December 31 deadline by mail or in person will be subject to cancellation.
+Upon cancellation of exemption, a new application will be necessary.